Richer Output for Richer Countries: Uncovering Geographical Disparities in Generated Stories and Travel Recommendations: Approach

 \paragraph{Input Prompts.} We manually curate a set of prompt templates with location placeholders, which are later populated with the sampled locations.
 For example, "Write a story of a family from [Location]" is a prompt for story generation.
 We intentionally keep the prompts simple, avoiding additional variables to ensure a fair comparison and isolate the influence of location on the model's response.
 For each location, we randomly choose 6 templates (4 for story generation and 2 for travel recommendation) and fill the location slot.
 Such slot-filling approaches to generate inputs are commonly used in the literature \citep{chang2023prompt}.
 While queries related to travel recommendations naturally incorporate a geographical aspect, for story generation, we specifically design \emph{system prompts} to elicit accurate and descriptive geographical details.
 We share the list of prompt templates in \hyperref[sec:Appendix Prompt Templates]{Appendix \ref{sec:Appendix Prompt Templates}}.

-\paragraph{Models.} We perform our evaluation on four widely used and capable models: GPT-$4$ (\citealp{achiam2023gpt}), Mixtral $8\times7$B (\citealp{jiang2024mixtral}), LLaMa $3$ $8$B, and LLaMa $3$ $70$B (\citealp{dubey2024llama}), to help us cover a broad range of characteristics, including size, training methods, and availability.
+\paragraph{Models.} We perform our evaluation on five widely used and capable models: GPT-$4$ (\citealp{achiam2023gpt}), Mistral 7B (\citealp{jiang2023mistral}), Mixtral $8\times7$B (\citealp{jiang2024mixtral}), LLaMa $3$ $8$B, and LLaMa $3$ $70$B (\citealp{dubey2024llama}), to help us cover a broad range of characteristics, including size, training methods, and availability.
 We set the temperature to $0.7$ to achieve a balance between creativity and coherence.